-Existing consumers have been favoured at the expense of future consumers.
-Despite the 3.
-Water Industry Act 1991 explicitly requiring the Consumer Council for Water to have equal regard to future and existing consumers, the latter have been disadvantaged by the public's long-term interests have not been served well the continued advocacy by the Consumer Council for Water for the suppression of needed investment at several price reviews.
-For example, in its response to the PR14 final determinations it celebrated a 5% cut in bills as a "significant victory."
-Then, in PR19 and with bills predicted to fall by £50, the Consumer Council for Water hailed the final determination as a "good deal".
-Indeed, it has persisted with this approach in their recent press release relating to the Competition and Markets Authority appeals.
-The Consumer Council for Water continued this approach despite every company conducting extensive consultations ('Your Water Your Say') with their customers and the Consumer Council for Water's own research showing 75% of billpayers supported companies investment plans.
-Whilst we recognise that a consumer body might believe that it should focus on the immediate bill financial impacts on customers, we are concerned that it is doing so at the expense of future customers who (other things being equal) will pay more for historically lower bills at the expense of under-investment (as discussed elsewhere).
+3. Existing consumers have been favoured at the expense of future consumers.
+Despite the Water Industry Act 1991 explicitly requiring the Consumer Council for Water to have equal regard to future and existing consumers, the public's long-term interests have not been served well by the continued advocacy by the Consumer Council for Water for the suppression of needed investment at several price reviews.372 For example, in its response to the PR14 final determinations it celebrated a 5% cut in bills as a "significant victory."373 Then, in PR19 and with bills predicted to fall by £50, the Consumer Council for Water hailed the final determination as a "good deal".374

+Indeed, it has persisted with this approach in their recent press release relating to the Competition and Markets Authority appeals.375 That is despite every company conducting extensive consultations ('Your Water Your Say') with their customers and the Consumer Council for Water's own research showing 75% of billpayers supported companies investment plans.376 Whilst we recognise that a consumer body might believe that it should focus on the immediate bill financial impacts on customers, we are concerned that it is doing so at the expense of future customers who (other things being equal) will pay more for historically lower bills at the expense of under-investment (as discussed elsewhere).

 Furthermore, in its response to Ofwat's PR24 Draft Determinations, the Consumer Council for Water supported Ofwat's proposal to change the Regulatory Capital Value (RCV) run-off rates to extend the payback period for capital investment.
 Such a move would have artificially distorted the balance of fairness for paying for infrastructure between generations.
 First, and most fundamentally, it moves away from the important principle that customers in any single generation should pay their fair share for what they use.
 It will mean future customers pay disproportionately more for the same service, and also implies that some customers will pay for a service from which they get no benefit (because repayment may go beyond the lifetime of the asset).
 Second, by artificially changing the lifetime of assets and how they are depreciated, companies are denied funding in the short term.
 Third, the transfer of cost into future periods is not "free" for the customer.
 They pay companies for the additional financing costs of delayed repayment and so not only are future customers disproportionately affected, it also becomes more expensive overall.
 As such, the total burden on consumers would be greater.
-In the context of the even larger step-ups in investment expected in 2030-35, this will make future affordability challenges (which already look difficult) even more acute.
-It seems difficult to see how any of action can be in the equal service of existing and future consumers.
+In the context of even more investment expected in 2030-35, this will make future affordability challenges (which already look difficult) even more acute.
+It seems difficult to see how any of these actions can be in the equal service of existing and future consumers.

-&lt;sup>372 'Water Industry Act 1991', HM Government, (1991)
+372 'Water Industry Act 1991', HM Government, (1991)

-&lt;sup>373 'Deal on water bills and service is a victory for customers, says watchdog', Consumer Council for Water, (December 2014)
+373 'Deal on water bills and service is a victory for customers, says watchdog', Consumer Council for Water, (December 2014)

-&lt;sup>374 '2019 Price Review: Good deal in the pipeline for most water customers', Consumer Council for Water, (December 2019)
+374 '2019 Price Review: Good deal in the pipeline for most water customers', Consumer Council for Water, (December 2019)

-&lt;sup>375 'Customers face long and anxious wait over price cap appeals', Consumer Council for Water, (February 2025)
+375 'Customers face long and anxious wait over price cap appeals', Consumer Council for Water, (February 2025)

-&lt;sup>376 'Draft Determinations research', Consumer Council for Water, (November 2024)
+376 (Draft Determinations research', Consumer Council for Water, (November 2024)